 The College is heavily dependent on funding from the State of Mississippi.
-There are indications that there will be a decrease in State funding in the near future which would likely necessitate an increase in student tuition and fees.
+There are indications that State funding will remain level for the near future which would likely necessitate an increase in student tuition and fees.
 There is also the likelihood that the College will have to utilize some of the College's cash reserves for future construction and major facilities maintenance such as roof replacements.
 However, current cash reserves should allow for these items with no negative impact on the College's normal operations.